mateus558/UFJF-Machine-Learning-Toolkit/getting_started/installation.rst

 Installation
 ============

-As one of the main pourposes of UFJF-MLTK is the easy of use, the compilation and installation can't be different, for that the project was made using ``cmake`` as most of the known open source projects.
+As one of the main pourposes of UFJF-MLTK is the easy of use, the compilation and installation can't be different, for that the project was made using the cross-platform build management tool ``cmake`` as most of the known C++ open source projects.

 Requirements
 ------------